 Hi There!
 REAL TALK here.
 Last year was the year I thought I was going to leave teaching.
 It was rough.
-My school was a deemed a low-performing school and we were required to have an extra hour of reading instruction.
+My school was deemed a low-performing school and we were required to have an extra hour of reading instruction.
 We did get paid for that extra hour HOWEVER, let me tell you it was hard.
 We only had 30 minutes of planning time four times per week and with the extra hour, the school day ended at 2:45.
 Tack on bus duty and I wasn’t done until 3:30.
 Contractually, we could leave at 3:45.
 15 minutes at the end of the day for planning.
 15 minutes is not enough time to get much done.
 I ended up staying and working at school until about 5:00 every day.
-I was stressed, tired, and bringing work home with me was causing resentment after such a long day.
+I was stressed, and tired, and bringing work home with me was causing resentment after such a long day.
 I had to find a way to streamline my workload.
 I developed a system to make every spare minute count.

 Here’s the thing, if you want to leave your work at work you have to commit to making the most of your time at work and find a routine that works for you.